tzc1234/SimplifiedIgStories/README.md

 1. Use my own AVFoundation manager class instead of SwiftyCam package.

 #### 27/04/2022:
-1. Add unit test for StoriesModelView.
+1. Add unit test for `StoriesModelView`.

 #### 20/03/2022:
 1. Merge combine branch to main.